BiliqisO/compiler_study/compiler_driver/README.md

 # C Compiler Driver

 A simple compiler driver written in Rust that automates the compilation process for C source files.
-This project is part of my compiler study journey following a book on compiler construction.
+This project is part of my compiler study journey following a book by Nora Sandler - Writing a C Compiler.

 ## What is a Compiler Driver?